Easy Ways to Make Money with Everyday Garbage

 8. Miscellaneous Household Waste

-And finally, look around the house to find out miscellaneous waste that you can sell directly or recycle yourself to make some money.
+Finally, look around the house to find out miscellaneous waste that you can sell directly or recycle yourself to make some money.
 Car batteries, inverter and other batteries are one.
 Simply Google ‘used battery buyers near me,” and you’ll find at least a couple of businesses that would buy them for cash.

 The same holds true for computers, mobile phones, torn clothes, unwanted and irreparable electronic items and household appliances and toys.
-You can easily find buyers for these stuff nearby if you simply search on Google.
+You can easily find buyers for this stuff nearby if you simply search on Google.

 Finding Recyclers to Buy Everyday Garbage

-At the same time, the US Solid Waste Authority, has a comprehensive list of scrap dealers and recyclers on its database.
+At the same time, the US Solid Waste Authority has a comprehensive list of scrap dealers and recyclers on its database.
 You can easily find one nearby or call them to take away such recyclable garbage.

 Understandably, they won’t come every day.
 Therefore, you’ll have to collect such recyclable waste till the volumes are large enough for them to send a truck and you to make some money.